 Balsakhi Turnover: There was rapid turnover among the Balsakhi tutors, with each tutor staying on average for just one year, typically until they got married or got another job.
 Despite the high turnover among tutors, the program still resulted in significant gains in student learning, which suggests that the success of the program did not depend on a handful of very determined and enthusiastic individuals.

 Cost-Effectiveness: The Balsakhi program was very inexpensive, since the main cost of the program was the tutors' relatively small salaries.
 Overall, the Balsakhi program cost approximately US$2.25 per child per year, significantly less than the cost per child of a Computer Assisted Learning program, evaluated by Pratham at the same time.
-In terms of cost per improvement in test scores, researchers estimate an attractive cost-effectiveness of about US$0.67 per standard deviation increase in test scores.
 The Balsakhi program has since been adapted, re-evaluated, and scaled up across India.

 In J-PAL's comparative cost-effectiveness analyses, the Balsakhi program led to a 3.07 standard deviation improvement in test scores and did not have an impact on years of education per $100 spent.
 Reducing class sizes did not have an impact on test scores.
-For more information, see the full comparative cost-effectiveness analyses for test score performance and student participation.
+For more information, see the comparative cost-effectiveness analyses.

 Banerjee, Abhijit, Shawn Cole, Esther Duflo, and Leigh Lindon.
 2007.
 "Remedying Education: Evidence From Randomized Experiments in India."
 The Quarterly Journal of Economics 122(3): 1235-1264.